tarsil/saffier/docs/sponsorship.md

 Do you like **Saffier** and would like to help Saffier, other userd and the author?

-## 🐦 Follow Saffier and Esmerald on Twitter
+## 🐦 Follow Saffier and Ravyn on Twitter

-[Follow @apiesmerald on Twitter](https://twitter.com/apiesmerald) to get the latest news.
+[Follow Ravyn on GitHub](https://github.com/dymmond/ravyn) to get the latest news.

 ## ⭐ Star **Saffier** on GitHub